gregcox7/StatLabs/docs/01-exploring.md

 ## Answering questions with data

 Now that we've gotten acquainted with the kind of data we have, we can begin using it to answer some questions.
 This will involve simplifying the data, turning it into a summary form that makes it easier to understand.
+These summaries fall under the heading of "descriptive statistics", because they are meant to *describe* important aspects of the data.
 The three types of summaries we will explore today are **frequency tables**, **bar charts**, and **histograms**.

 ### Frequency tables